syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.NETCORE/editing/edit.md

 ## How to make a Grid column always editable

-You can make the Grid column always editable by using the column template feature of Grid.
+Make the Grid column always editable using the column template feature of the Grid.

 In the following example, the textbox is rendered in the Freight column using a column template.
-The keyup event for the Grid is bound using the [created](../../api/grid#created) event of the Grid, and the edited changes are saved in the data source using the [updateRow](../../api/grid#updaterow) method of the Grid.
+The keyup event for the Grid is bound using the [created](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Grids.Grid.html#Syncfusion_EJ2_Grids_Grid_Created) event of the Grid, and the edited changes are saved in the data source using the `updateRow` method of the Grid.

 {% if page.publishingplatform == "aspnet-core" %}